dotnet/docs/docs/csharp/language-reference/keywords/static.md

 You can add the `static` modifier to a [local function](../../programming-guide/classes-and-structs/local-functions.md).
 A static local function can't capture local variables or instance state.

-Beginning with C# 9.0, you can add the `static` modifier to a [lambda expression](../operators/lambda-expressions.md) or [anonymous method](../operators/delegate-operator.md).
+You can add the `static` modifier to a [lambda expression](../operators/lambda-expressions.md) or [anonymous method](../operators/delegate-operator.md).
 A static lambda or anonymous method can't capture local variables or instance state.

 ## Example - static class